siemensikkema/styleguide/README.md

     services.register(databasesConfig)
 ```

-> If your app doesn't use `Fluent` you can ommit this file.
+> If your app doesn't use `Fluent` you can omit this file.

 ### middlewares.swift